Popular Island World — Visit the Gulf Islands

 Pick an island, every island

 The most northern of the Gulf Islands, Gabriola’s sheltered west side is a popular anchorage and alternative to nearby Nanaimo’s lively waterfront.
-Pages Resort and Silva Bay Resort offer berths and every type of comfort.
+Pages Resort and Marina and Silva Bay Resort and Marina offer berths and every type of comfort.
 Take advantage of dive charters, fishing charters, kayak rentals or golf in seaside splendor at Gabriola Golf and Country Club.
-If you brought a bike, you may visit the many galleries, farm tours, and wineries on a circle route.
+If you brought a bike, you may visit the many studios, farm tours and beaches on a circle route.
 Don’t miss the Malaspina Galleries, which are beautiful wave-like sandstone formations that were created by millennia of water erosion.
 More info

 From the sea, this gem looks uninhabited, except for the sea lions.
 Sheltered coves and warm water beaches break its abrupt coastline.
 Swimmers will appreciate the warm waters of Campbell and Piggott bays, and hikers will enjoy the short but steep pull up to the viewpoint at Mount Parke at 255 metres and the trail to Campbell Point, overlooking Georgeson Island.
 With several circle routes, Mayne Island is a cyclist’s delight.
 The original settlement of Miners Bay is still a thriving hub, where visitors will find the Greenhouse Bar and Grill, located in an historic 1910 homestead, and the rustic Springwater Lodge, said to be the oldest continuously operating hotel in B.C.
 And you will discover a vibrant farming community at the Mayne Island Saturday Farmer’s Market.
 More info

 Bring your hiking boots to this small island, where more than 60 walking and hiking trails provide a scenic network of sightseeing routes.
 Expect to see charming pastoral landscapes, including fields, orchards, old farmhouses and weathered cottages.
 Visitors can enjoy a challenging shore-to-sky hiking experience up to the summit of Mount Norman and be rewarded by beautiful panoramic views of the islands.
 Take a kayak to Princess Margaret (Portland Island) and paddle the quiet coves.
-Stop for lunch at Arbutus Point or Princess Bay, then make your way to close-by Russell Island and discover the stories of Hawaiians who settled there more than a century ago.
+Stop for lunch at Arbutus Point or Princess Bay, then make your way to nearby Russell Island and discover the stories of Hawaiians who settled there more than a century ago.
+Up-graded in 2017, Port Browning Marina offers good food, good times, camping and lots of room to stretch your legs.
 More info

 There are no marinas on Saturna.
 There are many safe anchorages.
 This sparsely populated island has plenty to offer for nature lovers.
 Carefully explore tide pools to find starfish and small marine creatures, or join a guided kayak tour to spot larger marine life, including whales, otters, seals and more.
-A large portion of Saturna Island is protected by the Gulf Islands Marine Park Reserve and the island is renowned for adverturous hiking, boating, kayaking, back country camping, wildlife viewing including first class land based whale-watching at East Point, breathtaking viewpoints including Mt.
+A large portion of Saturna Island is protected by the Gulf Islands Marine Park Reserve and the island is renowned for adventurous hiking, boating, kayaking, backcountry camping, wildlife viewing, including first class land based whale-watching at East Point, breathtaking viewpoints, including Mt.
 Warburton Pike (the highest peak in the park reserve) and spectaular shorelines to explore.
 More info

 Although small and with only 350 residents, Thetis Island has two excellent destination marinas, one with a pub and another with fresh foods and baked items.
 Its riddled shoreline is perfect for kayaking and circumnavigation in a day is possible.
 There are birds and sea life in abundance, the area is safe, the waters are protected, and there are countless spots to enjoy along the coasts of the many islands.
 The island has several hikes and a circular road system that is ideal for biking.
 Be sure to visit Domaine Jasmin Winery and Vineyard to sample hand-crafted dry Pinots.
 Pilkey Point on the northeast tip of Thetis is a popular place to picnic and swim on a summer evening, while watching the sun set.